Achievable logoAchievable logo

 x→0limg(x)=x→0lim2x2=0

-Now evaluate f at that value:
+Now evaluate the outer function f at L=0:

 f(0)=3(0)+1=1